Graphiti MCP Server

 The Model Context Protocol (MCP) is an open standard that enables AI applications to connect to external data sources and tools.
 The Graphiti MCP Server implements this protocol to provide AI agents with access to graph-based knowledge storage powered by FalkorDB.

-The Graphiti MCP Server provides:
+The Graphiti MCP Server provides comprehensive knowledge graph capabilities:

 Prerequisites